 The first is filled with maybe 25 small children, six and seven years old, I'd guess.
 The students in the fourth room are perhaps ten or eleven years old.
 They all stand at "attention" when we enter, and display their very best behavior.

 They seem almost as interested in us as we are in them.
 Very disciplined, these students could teach kids in American schools a lesson or two, I'd say.
 I hope my video comes out; the pictures of the kids are precious.

 Obedah tells us that 85 percent of the proceeds from the "Community Walk" fee is returned to the community.
 I'm impressed the allocation is so generous.
 Later, some tourists at the camp tell us they felt pressured to make donations at each stop along the walk.
 Jim and I feel no such pressure (although we did contribute to the pygmies -- see below).

 We are then led up a hill to a pygmy settlement, where the residents entertain us with several dances and songs.
+(Jungle Jim is on the right in the photo.)
 Again, the picture opportunities are unlimited and rewarding.
 Though running low on Uganda currency, I am anxious to leave some money with these people.
 When I make a very modest donation, the people respond with high gratitude.